s Morton’s Neuroma?

 For specific advice regarding your Morton’s Neuroma, please consult your foot physiotherapist, podiatrist or doctor.

 PHASE I – Pain Relief.
 Minimise Swelling & Injury Protection

 Pain is the main reason that you seek treatment for a neuroma.
 Analgesics may help.
-Inflammation it best eased via ice therapy and techniques or exercises that unload the inflammed structures.
+Ease your inflammation via ice therapy and techniques or exercises that unload the inflammed structures.
 Anti-inflammatory medications may help.

 Your physiotherapist will use an array of treatment tools to reduce your pain and inflammation.
 These include ice, electrotherapy, acupuncture, unloading taping techniques, soft tissue massage and orthotics to offload the irritated nerve.

 One of the most significant factors in relieving pain may be changing or modifying your footwear.
 An adjustment may mean adding felt, foam or gel products to your shoe to help offload the area or looking at avoiding tight fitting heels or boots.